Resident Evil Village: Development

+Art design

 As they continued to develop the village, Sato said they wanted to give players more freedom toward solving problems, and make it "a horror movie that you can play".
 Kanda said that like with RE4, they were able to incorporate a variety of different themes of horror within the village, leading Capcom to describe the village as "a theme park of horror".
 In contrast to past Resident Evil games that generally have been linear progressions, the team created a more open world-style village, with optional and secret areas, designed to reward the player for exploration.
 The main story remained in a pre-set order that the team felt best for how the player should experience it.
 He said that compared to the claustrophobic feeling of the Baker mansion in RE7, the horror in the game came from the uncertainty on what lurks in the "openness" of the village, while easing the "tension curve" compared to the previous game through quiet moments such as save points.
 Sato also stated that the village's snowy weather was inspired by the team's trip to Europe for research for the game, where they were met by an "unseasonable cold snap, the scenery was covered in snow.
 This inspired us to implement snowscapes into our game.
 We use snow not just for visual presentation, but as gameplay elements as well."
 While it is recognized by Capcom as the eighth main game in the series, and its logo is stylized to include the Roman numeral "VIII" for 8, the producers stylized the title to emphasize the "village" aspect rather than the "8".
 In a Famitsu interview, producers Kanda and Peter Fabiano said that they considered the village a character, and wanted to reflect that in the stylization of the title so that players would remember it.
 Development on the game was hampered by the COVID-19 pandemic in Japan, at one point bringing the development process to a halt for a month.